 Our Board of Directors oversees the management of our company on your behalf.
-Our Nominating Committee has nominated the eight director candidates named below.
+Our Nominating Committee has nominated the director candidates named below.

-Our Certificate of Incorporation and Bylaws currently provide for one class of directors, who each serve a one-year term expiring at the next annual meeting of shareowners following their election.
+Our Certificate of Incorporation and Bylaws currently provide for one class of directors, who each serve a one year term expiring at the next annual meeting of shareowners following their election.
 We are submitting a proposal (Proposal Two) to shareowners to amend our Certificate of Incorporation to provide for a classified Board of Directors.
-If the amendment to our Certificate of Incorporation is not approved by the shareowners, then each person elected as a director at the meeting will serve for a one-year term expiring at the 2002 annual meeting of shareowners.
-Our Board of Directors has nominated for re-election six of the persons currently serving as directors, whose terms are expiring at this annual meeting of shareowners, and two new individuals.
+If the amendment to our Certificate of Incorporation is not approved by the shareowners, then each director will be nominated for a one-year term to expire at the 2002 annual meeting of shareowners.
+Our Board of Directors has nominated for re-election of the persons currently serving as directors, whose terms are expiring at this annual meeting of shareowners, and new directors, who are independent directors.
 Business background information on each of our nominees is given below.